Cherupushpa Mission League: Motto and slogan

+Emblem

+The official emblem consist a world map, Bible and lamp, Then the official slogan below that.

+The map of India - Mission league began in India, it was also the first missionary movement that began in India after WW2.

+The open Bible - represents the message of God you will be spreading.

 Founders

-Rev. Fr Joseph Maliparampil, P. C. Abraham Pallattukunnel, T. T. Mathew Thekkumkattil, M. K. Joseph Maramattam, P. J Thomas Palaplackal, T. T. Mathew Thakidiyel and T. S. Mathew Kizhakkekkara are the pioneering members of the group.
+Rev. Fr Joseph Maliparampil, P. C. Abraham Pallattukunnel were the ones who led for the creation of the league.They were also helped by T. T. Mathew Thekkumkattil, M. K. Joseph Maramattam, P. J Thomas Palaplackal, T. T. Mathew Thakidiyel and T. S. Mathew Kizhakkekkara are the pioneering members of the group.

 Aim

 The organisation mainly aims at promoting the missionary works of the Catholic Church.
 In 1968 CML started a Vocation Bureau which of its first kind in India.
 Later it is developed into Kerala Vocation Service Centre (KVSC), Bharanganam.

 Official recognition

-The Kerala Catholic Bishops' Council recognised Cherupushpa Mission League on 06 April 1977.
+The Kerala Catholic Bishops' Council recognised Cherupushpa Mission League on 6 April 1977.
 Later in 1981 the Catholic Bishops' Conference of India officially recognised the organisation.
 In November 1990 KCBC included CML in the Commission for Church's Extension and Vocation.
 In 2016 CML comes under the direct administration of the Syro Malabar Bishops Council with Major Archbishop as its patron and the Chairman of the Vocation Commission as its co-patron.